hut/coder8ball/README.md

 # coder8ball

-The 8ball for lazy repository maintainers.

-Have you ever been confronted with having to maintain a software which other people started to use, and now bug reports are piling up?
-Here is the solution.
-No need to think for yourself, the magic coder8ball will tell you what to do.
+This Magic 8-Ball provides the solution to all the bug reports that are piling up in your repositories.
+Just roll it and it will tell you what to do with them!

 # Example